abhee15/navarch-studio/docs/ARCHITECTURE.md

 ## Overview

-sri-subscription is a modern, production-ready full-stack application template built with:
+NavArch Studio is a modern architecture management platform built with:

 - **Frontend**: Single Page Application (SPA) using React
 - **Backend**: Microservices architecture using .NET 8